Dihj/dihj/README.md

 ### Hi there 👋

+I am Andriamihaja R.

+- 🔭 I’m currently working on Climate Analysis and prediction
+- 🌱 I’m currently learning Python and R
+- 🤔 I’m looking for help with such main idea

 <!--
 **Dihj/dihj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.